Harpalus/vsapi/README.md

 });
 ```
 ### Command line testing

-`curl -H "Content-Type: application/json" -H "Accept: application/json" -d '{"name":"yoda"}' https://vsapi-seche.c9users.io/categories`
+POST Command `curl -H "Content-Type: application/json" -H "Accept: application/json" -d '{"name":"yoda"}' https://vsapi-seche.c9users.io/categories`

+rake spec

 ### Api Requirements
 Below are the 4 required api queries requested.
 They all return a JSON object.
 Also included in the code is all the functionalities for CRUD (Create, read, update and delete) that was generated with scaffold.
-This let's me manipulate the database but would be taken away from the general public's access.
+This let's me manipulate the database but I commented out the routes access.

 ### How to
 - In the untar app folder run `bundle install`.